What is Culture Anyway?

 It is easy to grasp the idea that individuals have personalities.
 If I asked you to describe the personality of your best friend you could do it almost without thinking.

 It turns out that organizations have personalities too.
-It works like this: whenever two or more people come together they create a third thing.
-When only two people are involved, we call that “third thing” the relationship.
+It works like this: whenever two or more people come together their combined wants, desires, values, and beliefs create an entity akin to a collective mind.
+Like individuals, a collective mind has a will of its own, a voice of its own, a personality.
+When only two people are involved, we call that collective mind the relationship.
 When it’s more than two people, we call it the culture.
-That “third thing” has a mind — and a personality — of its own.

 Can You Be More Specific?